32 Different Types of Moths in Oregon

 The white-haired green caterpillar, which consumes grapevine leaves, is green in color.

-They are one of the many types of moths in Oregon that also consume a local vine called Virginia creeper.
+They are one of the many types of moths in Oregon that consume a local vine called Virginia creeper.

 A leaf is rolled to conceal a freshly hatched larva, which chews the top layer of the leaf while hiding inside.